 Hot Environments - Health Effects and First Aid

 Can I wear a face shield instead of a mask?

 Face shields should not replace the use of masks.
 They are useful for protecting the eyes, adding an additional layer of splash protection over a mask, and allowing full visibility of the wearers face.
 Face shields do not provide equivalent protection as respirator masks, medical / surgical masks, or non-medical masks.
-The large gaps at the sides and bottom of the face shield allow respiratory droplets to flow away from the wearer unimpeded.
-They also do not protect the wearer from potentially inhaling infectious respiratory droplets exhaled by others.
+The large gaps at the sides and bottom of the face shield allow respiratory droplets and aerosols to flow away from the wearer unimpeded.
+They also do not protect the wearer from potentially inhaling infectious respiratory droplets and aerosols exhaled by others.

 Visit CCOHS – COVID-19: Using Face Shields to learn more.

 NOTE: If a visible face is needed for accessibility reasons (e.g., lip reading), consider using a single-use transparent medical mask.